 Laser treatments are the most effective corrective approach to nevus of Ota, although they must be repeated more than once, with multiple approaches and applications.
 The laser treatments work to destroy the melanocytes that cause the bluish hyperpigmentation, with the goal of returning the skin to its natural pigment.

 Laser therapy tends to be most effective in individuals with lighter skin tones.
 These procedures may cause scarring at the treatment site.
 It’s also not uncommon for the hyperpigmentation to return even after repeat laser treatments.
 In some cases, the nevus of Ota can return darker than its original hue.

 People with nevus of Ota may opt to cover the hyperpigmentation with cosmetic products instead of laser surgery.
 These products might include camouflaging creams, foundation, or concealer.
 There are multiple techniques someone may use to conceal the lesions.
 These include contouring, concealing, and using color-correcting products.

 People with nevus of Ota extending to the eye are more likely to develop glaucoma.
 Doctors believe this is because the melanocytes that cause the hyperpigmentation block the flow of fluids in the eye, raising the pressure in the eye.

 If nevus of Ota affects your eye, visit your eye doctor regularly for checkups.

-There’s evidence that the condition may also lead to malignant melanoma, which can become deadly if not treated.
+There’s evidence that the condition malignant melanoma, which can become deadly if not treated.
 Visit your doctor annually for skin cancer checks.

 Nevus of Ota can sometimes be treated, if desired.
 Without treatment, the lesions will typically remain unchanged throughout your life.
 The lesions may also darken as a result of sun exposure.